Meet Our Board Members

 Dr. Tamla Blunt - Colorado State University

-Dr. Tamla Blunt is a Continuing, Contract, Adjunct Faculty Instructor at Colorado State University in the Agricultural Biology Department.
+Dr. Tamla Blunt is retired and previously served as a Continuing, Contract, Adjunct Faculty Instructor in the Agricultural Biology Department at Colorado State University.

 Dr. Blunt is familiar with a variety of plants that include greenhouse, forest, landscape, turf, and cropping situations and the associated disorders that accompany many of these plants.
 At Colorado State University, she teaches LIFE102 (first-year biology) as well as Online Horticulture Pathology classes in the Fall and Spring Semesters, and assists with Elements of Plant Pathology, a resident instruction class.
 She also does Apprentice and Advanced Master Gardener training in Plant Pathology and Diagnostics.
 Dr. Blunt also teaches Landscape Plant Health Care, Plant Propagation, and Pesticide Safety and Use at Front Range Community College campuses in Westminster and Fort Collins, CO.